Pledges Made So Far At The COP28 Climate Talks - UrduPoint

 More than 20 countries led by the US called Saturday for the tripling of world nuclear energy capacity by 2050.
 While nuclear generates almost no greenhouse gases, the Fukushima nuclear disaster in Japan in 2011 dealt it a severe blow.

-But experts and activists point to the fact that new nuclear plants can take decades, while renewable energy is rising fast.
+But experts and activists point to the fact that new nuclear plants can take decades to come online, while renewable energy is significantly faster.

 The non-binding declaration was welcomed by observers, with food systems estimated to be responsible for roughly a third of human-made greenhouse gases.

-But some criticised it for lacking concrete goals -- and not mentioning fossil fuels or signalling any change to more sustainable diets.
+But some criticised it for lacking concrete goals -- and for not mentioning fossil fuels or signalling any shift to more sustainable diets.

-Over 120 countries signed up to a declaration to "place health at the heart of climate action".
+Over 130 countries have signed a declaration to "place health at the heart of climate action".
 It called for governments to step up action on climate-related health impacts like extreme heat, air pollution and infectious diseases.

 Almost nine million people a year die from polluted air, while 189 million are exposed to extreme weather-related events.

-The declaration notes "the benefits for health from deep, rapid, and sustained reductions in greenhouse gas emissions", but makes no direct reference to the fossil fuels responsible for most human-caused pollution.
-COP28's themed day on health is Sunday.
+The declaration notes "the benefits for health from deep, rapid, and sustained reductions in greenhouse gas emissions", but makes no direct reference to fossil fuels.